 In regard to the long term – say, what might happen five years from now – a digital twin could model various divergent outcomes.
 For example, if climate change reduced rains by 5% per year, you will have to factor in the extra spend on irrigation, alongside the contributions of water from the network or from a well, with its derived costs.
 With this information, you can calibrate the farm’s budget to account for this game-changing shift.

-Combining digital twins and blockchain to make the technology more accessible
+Combining digital twin and blockchain to make the technology more accessible

 Certainly, the benefits are clear: it exploits information management systems to simplify and optimise tasks that have a significant impact on the business.
 However, for the vast majority of organisations – especially those of small or medium size, such as farms – these tools are out of reach.
 This is either due to the costs associated with developing a model adapted to the business’s specific characteristics and processes, or the technological complexity involved in implementing the tools.
 Equally, this barrier also has a connection to the lack of availability of specialised personnel.